IcaliaLabs/dojo/frontend-training/html-css-training/week_one/04/README.md

 *For this exercise, only the structure is mandatory.
 Copy (content text) placeholders (Lorem Ipsum for text, placehold.it for images) may be used.*

-1. All the points that were requested the past two days.
+1. All the points that were requested the past three days.

 2. Make a responsive design for the website and a mobile design.